 For energy end users, collars offer cap protection on commodity supply prices.
 In exchange, the end user gives up some potential to benefit from favorable price moves by selling a floor.
 If index prices move within the specified range created by the collar, no payments are made under the collar and the end user will buy the commodity at prevailing market prices.
 However, if the index price for the commodity exceeds the collars upper limit, the end user will be reimbursed for the difference.
 Correspondingly, if the index price for the commodity falls below the collars lower limit, the end user must pay this difference.

 Need an example of a collar.

+(John or Phillip or other resource)

+(Make graphic sharper)

 CAPS/FLOOR Vs. SWAPS - Page 5.4 (popup from Sub-Topic 5)